Continue reading from previous page …

 Footnotes to Smart Investing For Beginners

-Smart Investing Rule #1: Develop a workable plan
+Smart Investing for Beginners Rule #1: Develop a workable plan

-Smart Investing Rule #2: Invest early and often
+Smart Investing for Beginners Rule #2: Invest early and often

-Smart Investing Rule #3: Never bear too much or too little risk
+Smart Investing for Beginners Rule #3: Never bear too much or too little risk

 4-1.
 The benefit of poorly correlated assets is a small portion of the Modern Portfolio Theory for which several economists won the Nobel Prize.
 This particular chart of stocks and bonds is a simplification of one that appears in All About Asset Allocation: The Easy Way to Get Started, by Richard A. Ferri, 2006, p.45. ↩